Sexual Harassment

 Aggravated Subtype of sexual harassment

-The aggravated subtype is the most serious conduct of this crime.
+The aggravated subtype is the most severe conduct of this crime.
 It occurs when the accused takes advantage of a circumstance of special vulnerability of the victim to carry out the sexual harassment.
-This situation of vulnerability is determined by the victim’s age, circumstances or illness.
+This exposure situation is determined by the victim’s age, circumstances, or illness.

-The penalty for this aggravated subtype is five to seven months imprisonment or a fine of ten to fourteen months, and six months to one year imprisonment if any of the aggravated types that we have commented above are fulfilled.
+The penalty for this aggravated subtype is five to seven months imprisonment or a fine of ten to fourteen months and six months to one-year imprisonment if any of the aggravated types we commented on above are fulfilled.

-If you need a criminal lawyer in Barcelona specialized in the resolution of any problem related to a Sexual Harassment Crime, please contact us.
+If you need a criminal lawyer in Barcelona who specializes in resolving any problem related to a Sexual Harassment Crime, don’t hesitate to contact us.